gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT9).

+* If, when sending Joining Responses to nodes joining the group (see {{ssec-join-resp}}) the Group Manager specifies a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT14).

 * If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) response to the leaving node, as specified in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.